Hawk/goose effect: Controversy

 Konrad Lorenz met Nikolaas Tinbergen in 1936 at the Leiden Instinct Symposium.
-In 1937, Tinbergen and Lorenz worked on two projects, an experimental analysis of egg-rolling behavior in the greylag goose, supporting the fixed action pattern hypothesis, and the responses of various young birds to cardboard models of raptors and other flying birds.
+In 1937, they worked on two projects: an experimental analysis of egg-rolling behavior in the greylag goose, supporting the fixed action pattern hypothesis, and the responses of various young birds to cardboard models of raptors and other flying birds.

-Based on Oscar Heinroth’s hypothesis that domestic chickens showed the greatest amount of fear towards long tailed, short necked birds flying overhead, Tinbergen and Lorenz designed silhouettes that could represent a hawk like figure if moved in one direction, or a goose like figure if moved in the other direction.
-Tinbergen and Lorenz moved the models overhead of varies species of birds and recorded their responses.
+Based on Oskar Heinroth’s hypothesis that domestic chickens showed the greatest amount of fear towards long-tailed short-necked birds flying overhead, Tinbergen and Lorenz designed silhouettes that could represent a hawk-like figure if moved in one direction, or a goose-like figure if moved in the other direction.
+Tinbergen and Lorenz moved the models overhead of various species of birds and recorded their responses.

-Tinbergen believed that these experiments prove Heinroth’s hypothesis but Lorenz noted that the shape of the model did not seem to matter for all species except turkeys.
-Lorenz pointed out that all other species presented alarm responses (fixating, alarm calling and marching off to cover), regardless of the model used and that “slow relative speed” of a flying object can elicit an anti-predator response.
+Tinbergen believed that these experiments prove Heinroth’s hypothesis, but Lorenz noted that the shape of the model did not seem to matter for all species except turkeys.
+He pointed out that all other species presented alarm responses (fixating, alarm calling and marching off to cover), regardless of the model used and that “slow relative speed” of a flying object can elicit an anti-predator response.
 Lorenz and Tinbergen published their original findings separately in 1939.
 Re-examination of the experiments were invoked due to the differences in results.

-In 1955, Hirsch et al. presented that Tinbergen's hypothesis could not be replicated in Leghorn Chickens.
-Schleidt, in 1961 did his best to replicate Tinbergen’s experiments using, free-ranging geese, ducks, and turkeys and found that regardless of the shape, these birds presented a fear response that diminished over a number of trials, pointing to the likelihood of habituation.
+In 1955, Hirsch et al. presented that Tinbergen's hypothesis could not be replicated in Leghorn chicken.
+Schleidt, in 1961, did his best to replicate Tinbergen’s experiments using free-ranging geese, ducks, and turkeys and found that regardless of the shape, these birds presented a fear response that diminished over a number of trials, pointing to the likelihood of habituation.
 Schleidt did find evidence to support Lorenz’s “slow relative speed” findings.
-A second experiment was performed by Schleidt in 1961 to determine if turkeys, who have never been exposed to a flying object, would support Tinbergen’s predisposition hypothesis and present a fear response to the hawk-shaped object in the hawk/goose model.
+A second experiment was performed by Schleidt in 1961 to determine whether turkeys, who have never been exposed to a flying object, would support Tinbergen’s predisposition hypothesis and present a fear response to the hawk-shaped object in the hawk/goose model.
 Schleidt used 5 bronze turkeys that were raised indoors with no windows.
-Schleidt’s results again, supported the “selective habituation hypothesis,” and not innate behavior.
-Thus, the short neck hypothesis appears to have been falsified by Tinbergen.
+Schleidt’s results again supported the “selective habituation hypothesis”, and not innate behavior.
+Thus, the short-neck hypothesis appears to have been falsified by Tinbergen.